codeblooded/justdoc/README.md

 # Justdoc

+_NOTE: THIS IS A WORK IN DEVELOPMENT AND IS NOT PRODUCTION READY._

 A simple documentation generator that does the hard work, keeps comments readable, and does not require large configuration files.

 ## Installation